The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Results

-To complement the impulsivity analysis and remove the temporal element from the phase comparison, the relative enhancements of Fe~{\sc{xvi}} emission were also compared (Figure~\ref{fig:enhance}).
+To complement the impulsivity analysis, which incorporates temporal evolution, we also compared the relative enhancements of Fe~{\sc{xvi}} emission to isolate the magnitude of the flux increase independent of timescale (Figure~\ref{fig:enhance}).
 The mean flare enhancement was 1.17~$\pm$~0.23, while the mean ELP enhancement was 1.10~$\pm$~0.08~\%, corresponding to average flux increases of 17~\% and 10~\%, respectively.
-Uncertainties for each data point were calculated using the same methods as those for the impulsivity.
+For individual events, we adopted a 1$\sigma$ uncertainty of 0.07 in the relative enhancement, based on the residual uncertainty associated with possible saturation effects inferred from the desaturation uncertainty analysis.
 The distribution shows no clear linear relationship between the two quantities, with the majority of events clustered toward lower enhancements and with all events sufficiently scattered.
 Several events displayed large flare enhancements without equivalent large increases in the ELP, thus no systematic dependence of ELP enhancement on flare class is apparent.

 Comparing the peak enhancements between the two phases, approximately 36~\% of the flares in the sample demonstrated Fe~{\sc{xvi}} enhancements that were greater in the ELP than in the main flare.
 Thus, only approximately a third of these events may be considered to be extreme ELP events \citep{Chen2020ELP}.
 It is important to note that due to the significant workload required to calibrate each individual event over such a large sample, all measurements of flux remain relative for this investigation.
 Further follow-up investigations may be conducted for a smaller sub-sample of flux-calibrated events to examine ELP energetics and absolute fluxes.